Here's Why Your Safety Switch Keeps Tripping

 Ensure a qualified electrical contractor repairs every wiring issue and safety switch installation.
 As a result, electrical shock risks will be reduced significantly, and the home’s electrical safety dramatically increases.

-How to Test a Safety Switch
+How to Test an RCD

-• Firstly, let everyone in your household know that you will test the switches because this should shut off all power within the home.
+- Firstly, let everyone in your household know that you will test the switches because this should shut off all power within the home.

-• Next, go to the meter box, locate the safety switches and press the ‘T’ or ‘Test’ button on each.
+- Next, go to the meter box, locate the safety switches and press the ‘T’ or ‘Test’ button on each.

-• If each switch is working correctly, everything will be shut off.
+- If each switch is working correctly, everything will be shut off.
 This includes the lights, power point circuit and appliances.

-• Check around the home to make sure you’ve switched everything off.
+- Check around the home to make sure you’ve switched everything off.
 If so, then congratulations, your switches are functioning correctly.

 After testing, wait two to three minutes before resetting to avoid possible appliance damage.